hrc2/hrc2.github.io/people/_posts/2019-09-06-mengxue-wang.md

 alum: false
 ---

-Mengxue is a MS student with a background in Architecture.
+Mengxue is a MPS student with a background in Architecture.
 She is working on the Goosebumps project.